This post may contain affiliate links. For more information, read my disclosure policy.

 - Brie or Goat cheese (or something soft and spreadable).

-I like to try and cut each cheese in a different way (cubes, slices, wedges, etc) so they’re distinguishable.
+I like to try and cut each cheese in a different way (cheese cubes, cheese slices, some wedges, etc) so they’re distinguishable.
+I also love mixing hard cheese and soft cheeses.

-What kind of meat do you put on a cheese tray?
+What kind of meats do you put on a cheese tray?

 Again, this is like the cheese: use what you like.
 Here are my suggestions: